 - Getting the pram up a step or kerb by pushing down on the rear handle can be a challenge.

-- It's hard to keep an eye on the child seated in the front seat.
+- It can be harder to see the child seated in the front seat.

-- While the back seats generally recline far enough for babies under six months (who shouldn't be placed in a stroller seat unless the backrest can be reclined more than 130°), we haven't seen any with a front seat that does, making them unsuitable for twin newborns.
+- While the back seats generally recline far enough for babies under six months (who shouldn't be placed in a stroller seat unless the backrest can be reclined more than 130°), it's rare to find one with a front seat that does, making them unsuitable for twin newborns.

 For one baby and one toddler, or two toddlers.